How do neutral third parties play a role in ADR for contested estates?

 The importance of witnesses extends beyond mere verification of signatures.
 Their testimonies can prove vital in the event of a challenge to the will's validity.
 Courts often consider the relationships between the witnesses and the testator, as well as their capacity to recall the events surrounding the signing.
 If either integrity or impartiality is questioned, the will's validity could be jeopardised.
-Therefore, selecting unbiased witnesses is essential for ensuring that the will holds up in legal scrutiny.10 essential mediation techniques for resolving estate conflicts
+Therefore, selecting unbiased witnesses is essential for ensuring that the will holds up in legal scrutiny.

 In cases where the authenticity of a will is contested, the testimonies of witnesses can significantly influence judicial outcomes.
 Discrepancies in their statements may raise doubts about the conditions under which the will was executed.
 Conversely, consistent affirmations from multiple witnesses can provide a robust foundation for upholding the will, should disputes arise.
 This essential aspect underscores the importance of not only the witness's presence but also their credibility and reliability in the eyes of the court.